 Here are some of the things that may warrant a change along with your motherboard:

-- CPU – if of a different socket
+- CPU – is of a different socket.

-- Case/Chassis – if the motherboard form factor isn’t supported by the case.
+- Case/Chassis – if it doesn’t support the motherboard form factor.

 Also Read: Do Motherboards Have Integrated Graphics?